 For information regarding our Midlands locations, please contact Kara Pippin at email@example.com or Elizabeth Williams at firstname.lastname@example.org.
 Note: At this time, volunteer shifts for the following week will be posted each Friday.
 If you don't see time slots open, please check back.

-If you are a group leader please contact the appropriate coordinator in your geographical area.
+If you are looking to volunteer with a group, please complete the Group Inquiry Form on our website here.
 The coordinator will set up a campaign page for your group and email the link to you, which you can share with your group.
 All group members or parents/guardians of volunteers younger than 18 will need to watch the volunteer orientation video and complete the application and waiver before they volunteer.